-- 6) A program director told me that he would "rank me high" does that mean a guaranteed position?
+- 6) A program director told me that they would "rank me high."
+Does that mean a guaranteed position?
 Answer: Definitely not.
-If you are ranked #6 out of 80 applicants, you are certainly "ranked high"; but, if that program only has 4 fellowship positions available, you are still out of luck.
+If you are ranked #6 out of 80 applicants, you are certainly "ranked high," but if that program only has four fellowship positions available you are still out of luck.
 It is always wise to list additional programs as a safeguard, as long as you would rather go there than remain unmatched. - 7) Can I withdraw from the position I accepted through the Match?

 Answer: No. Your signature on your rank list makes the Match a binding commitment.
-Withdrawal is possible only in exceptional circumstances and requires written approval from your program director. - 8) Can I end up being matched to a program I do not really like?
+Withdrawal is possible only in exceptional circumstances and requires written approval from your program director and the AAHKS Fellowship Committee.
+Refer to the Match Code of Conduct for more details.

+8) Can I end up being matched to a program I do not really like?

 Answer: No, unless you put that program on your rank list.
 If you do not like a program, do not rank that program.
 Your placement request will only go to programs on your rank list.
 The SF Match system processes your rank list like a stockbroker processing written orders from a client.
 In doing so, the stockbroker obviously cannot guarantee that the client will be satisfied with the stock's performance over the next several years.
 Similarly, the Match cannot guarantee that you or the program director will remain satisfied with each other's performances.
 In the years between your interview and the start of your fellowship, there may be changes in your matched program's faculty, funding, or even accreditation.
-The Match promises diligence in processing rank lists, but neither it nor its sponsoring organizations can accept any responsibility whatsoever for changes made to fellowship programs or any consequences those changes may bring.
+SF Match promises diligence in processing rank lists, but neither it nor its sponsoring organizations can accept any responsibility whatsoever for changes made to fellowship programs or any consequences those changes may bring.